opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package_using_with_NDK.rst

                  APP_ABI := armeabi-v7a

-   is recommended to run the application on modern ARMs
+   is recommended for the applications targeting modern ARMs

-7. To build the C++ code the Android NDK script **ndk-build** should be run in the root directory of application.
+#.
+To build the C++ code the Android NDK script :file:`ndk-build` should be run in the root directory of application.
    Then the C++ source code using OpenCV will be built by Android NDK build system.
    After that the Java part of the application can be rebuild and the application can be installed on an Android device.

-   Note that this step requires calling the ndk-build script from the console; instead of this step you can use integration of Android NDK into Eclipse as stated above in  the section :ref:`Android_NDK_integration_with_Eclipse` .
+   Note that this step requires calling the :file:`ndk-build` script from the console; instead of this step you can use integration of Android NDK into Eclipse as stated above in  the section :ref:`Android_NDK_integration_with_Eclipse` .